-In certain instances people going to smaller accommodation will be eligible for special incentive payments and removals under our Transfer Incentive Scheme This is because there is a severe shortage of accommodation for families with children and we are attempting to make the best of our existing resources by encouraging couples or single people who are living in family sized housing to move to a smaller property.
+In certain instances people going to smaller accommodation will be eligible for special incentive payments and removals under our Tenant Incentive Scheme This is because there is a severe shortage of accommodation for families with children and we are attempting to make the best of our existing resources by encouraging couples or single people who are living in family sized housing to move to a smaller property.

 Additional Help and Support